 Lectures can be done at presence form or online using MS Teams.
-Education form is updated at the begining of the subject.
+Education form is updated at the beginning of the subject.
 All ppt presentations are accesible in LMS UPJŠ.

 Provides: prof. RNDr.
-Pavol Sovák, CSc., doc.
-Ing.
-Karel Saksl, DrSc., RNDr.
-Jozef Bednarčík, PhD.
+Pavol Sovák, CSc., RNDr.
+Jozef Bednarčík, PhD., univerzitný docent

-University: P. J. Šafárik University in Košice Faculty: Faculty of Science Course ID: ÚFV/ Course name: National Conference DK/04 Course type, scope and the method: Course type: Recommended course-load (hours): Per week: Per study period: Course method: present Number of ECTS credits: 2 Recommended semester/trimester of the course: Course level: III.
-Prerequisities: Conditions for course completion: Active participation in the home conference.
-Learning outcomes: By actively participating in the national scientific conference, the PhD student demonstrates a high degree of ability to identify, evaluate, and apply correct scientific methods or research methodology in his scientific field.
-He demonstrates the ability to reflect on a specific scientific problem by using the latest approaches and applying them critically.
-Demonstrates competence in using existing theories and concepts in an innovative way, as well as generating new original scientific knowledge and communicating research results to a wider audience using adequate means and through the Slovak language.
-Brief outline of the course: Recommended literature: Course language: Notes: Course assessment Total number of assessed students: 168 abs n 100.0 0.0 Provides: Date of last modification: 08.11.2022 Approved: prof. Ing.
+University: P. J. Šafárik University in Košice Faculty: Faculty of Science Course ID: ÚFV/ Course name: Monograph MONB/22 Course type, scope and the method: Course type: Recommended course-load (hours): Per week: Per study period: Course method: distance, present Number of ECTS credits: 20 Recommended semester/trimester of the course: Course level: III.
+Prerequisities: Conditions for course completion: Co-author of the monograph.
+Learning outcomes: By publishing a monograph, the PhD student demonstrates a high level of ability to identify, evaluate, and apply correct scientific methods or research methodology.
+It demonstrates the ability to reflect on a scientific problem by using the latest approaches and applying them critically.
+He demonstrates the competence to use existing theories and concepts in an innovative way, as well as to generate new original scientific knowledge, which he can publish according to the highest qualitative and ethical standards of the field.
+The doctoral student demonstrates the ability to critically evaluate and respond to reviewers' suggestions, to finalize his own ideas Brief outline of the course: Recommended literature: Course language: Notes: Course assessment Total number of assessed students: 0 abs n 0.0 0.0 Provides: Date of last modification: 08.11.2022 Approved: prof. Ing.
 Martin Orendáč, DrSc.